Only three millimeters of the card are showing. You pinch them, pull, and watch the paper bow while a hidden glue ridge holds the other corner fast.

 Anatomy

-The pocket front blends into the page.
-Use paper that echoes the spread: book paper, grid paper, kraft, vellum, thin patterned paper, or a quiet collage panel.
+The front panel blends into the spread.
+Use paper that echoes the page: book paper, grid paper, kraft, vellum over a backing strip, thin patterned paper, or a quiet collage panel.
+It should hide the insert, not make the whole page thick.

 Release

-One opening remains clear.
-It can be a side slit, top notch, angled corner, half-circle thumb cut, or visible tag edge.
+One opening remains honest.
+It can be a side slit, top notch, angled corner, half-circle thumb cut, folded pull, or visible tag edge.
+The reader should not need a fingernail search to find it.

 Protect

 The note stays in place without being locked in.
-Adhesive should hold the pocket edges, not creep into the channel where the insert slides.
+Adhesive should hold the outside edges, not creep into the channel where the card slides or into the notch where the fingertip enters.

 Materials

-Use medium-light cardstock, book page backed with thin paper, kraft paper, ledger paper, vellum, fabric-backed paper, or thin patterned paper.
+Use medium-light cardstock, book page backed with thin paper, kraft paper, ledger paper, vellum over a support strip, or thin patterned paper.
+If the paper tears when you make the notch, fold a narrow reinforcement behind the mouth before gluing.

 Use a notch, visible card edge, tiny tab, contrast strip, label edge, folded pull, or fabric sliver.
-One cue is enough.
+One cue is enough; two competing handles make the page feel confused.

 Build Routine

-- Cut the pocket front wide enough for the insert, both adhesive lines, and 2 to 3 mm of sliding clearance.
-Add more room for torn, fibrous, fabric-backed, or thick handmade papers.
+- Cut the pocket front wide enough for the insert, the adhesive lines, and 2 to 3 mm of sliding clearance.
+Add more room for torn, fibrous, fabric-backed, deckled, or thick handmade papers.

 - Place the insert behind the pocket front and decide where it should peek out.